-(She gets up slowly and walks out and she sees some Munchkins and the Good Witch.
-They all bow when then they see Dorothy but the Munchkins run away and hide.)
+(She gets up slowly and walks out and sees some Munchkins and the Good Witch.
+They all bow when they see Dorothy, but the Munchkins run away and hide.)

-Good Witch: No, thank you so much for killing the Wicked Witch of the East and now all the Munchkins are free from her power.
+Good Witch: No, thank you so much for killing the Wicked Witch of the East.
+Now all the Munchkins are free from her power.

 Dorothy: I think there must be some mistake.
 I didn’t kill anyone.

-Good Witch: (she points to the house) Well you house did.
+Good Witch: (She points to the house) Well, your house did.

-Good Witch: You don’t understand it is a good thing now the Munchkins are free from her power.
+Good Witch: You don’t understand; it is a good thing because now the Munchkins are free from her power.

 Dorothy: Who are the Munchkins?

 Good Witch: They are the people that live in the land of the East.
-They were the Wicked Witch of East’s slaves.
+They were the Wicked Witch of the East’s slaves.
 And now they are free.
-Munchkins come out come out where ever you are and meet your saviour.
+Munchkins, come out, come out where ever you are and meet your saviour.